Mobile Broadband Buyers Guide

 Mobile broadband uses the mobile phone network to connect you to the Internet.

 This is made possible by technologies called High Speed Downlink Packet Access or HSDPA, which is the basis of 3G services, and LTE or Long Term Evolution, which is used to achieve 4G speeds.

-On a standard deal, you will be provided with a special USB modem, often described as a 'Dongle' or 'Stick', which plugs into your computer to allow you to connect.
-You don't need to use your mobile phone.
+On a standard deal, you will be provided with a special device that shares your mobile broadband via a wireless network that any of your devices can connect to, this device is usually called a 'Personal Hotspot', 'Mobile WiFi' or sometimes a 'MiFi'.
+You don't need to use your mobile phone to use mobile broadband.
 Services tend to be sold as 'always on' meaning that you don't pay for the amount of time you're connected, but if you exceed your data usage allowance you may pay for the amount of data you use.
 The great advantage is that you don't need a landline, and you aren't tied to one location, so you can use your connection wherever there's reception!